These baked spinach stuffed sweet potato skins topped with bacon and a sprinkle of cheese are a hearty, delicious and vitamin-rich treat!

-Shout out to sweet potato skin original recipe.
+Shout out to my sweet potato skins recipe inspo.

 I was inspired to make these loaded potato skins using sweet potatoes after I found a recipe by Pinch of Yum, probably my all time favorite food blog.
 If I had no job and unlimited cash flow to sustain life for like a year or two, then I would totally make every single one of the recipes on that site.